vidjil/vidjil/doc/axes.md

 # Analysis axes

-Information computed on each clonotype can be show as *axes* on the grid view, and sometimes in *columns* in the aligner and used by the *color by* menu.
+Information computed on each clonotype are detailed on the clone information panel (`🛈` button).
+They can be shown as *axes* on the grid view.
+Some of them can be shown as *data columns* in the aligner (`‖` button) and used by the *color by* menu.

 ## Basic axes